Ten Minutes in the Closet

 - In one episode of Stargate Atlantis, Ronon and Dr.

-- A subversion occurs in the TV series My Name Is Earl.
+- TV series My Name Is Earl.
 When the warden of the prison where Earl is an inmate attempts to stop two gangs from fighting, he locks the leaders in solitary together for a month.
 Predictably, they fight for a while ... then they calm down ... then they start talking ... and then fall in love.
-But ironically, they still have to remain enemies when they get out of solitary, or their gangs will turn on them.
+They still have to remain enemies when they get out of solitary, or their gangs will turn on them.
 So they find whatever excuse to get in trouble and get locked up together.

 - Xander and Cordelia of Buffy.